finite-sample/consistentshade/README.md

 ## 1  Problem

-Refitting a multilayer perceptron (MLP) on a fresh bootstrap draw
-often changes its predictions more than sampling noise alone would justify.
-Such **re‑fit variance** undermines confidence intervals, decision thresholds and
-fair comparisons between deployments.
+Refitting a multilayer perceptron (MLP) on a fresh bootstrap draw often changes its predictions more than sampling noise alone would justify.
+Such **re‑fit variance** undermines confidence intervals, decision thresholds, and fair comparisons between deployments.

-Goal → *learn a model whose predictions barely move if we retrain on another
-i.i.d. sample*, while giving up as little out‑of‑sample (OOS) accuracy as possible.
+Goal → *learn a model whose predictions barely move if we retrain on another i.i.d. sample*, while giving up as little out‑of‑sample (OOS) accuracy as possible.

 ---